mariyahrhm/python-practice/README.md

 The quiz logic is inside a function run_quiz().

 Each difficulty level has its own set of questions which the user can choose.
+If input not recognised then the output states "Sorry, I didn't recognise that level.
+Please choose E, M, or H."

 The quiz uses branching `if`/`elif`/`else` conditioned by user input to determine which set of instructions to execute which runs in one block.